Experimental observation of extreme multistability in an electronic system of two coupled R\"{o}ssler oscillators

-As a benchmark exercise, each Lorenz oscillator was separately tested by varying the system parameters to obtain its various attractor states, ranging from periodic states to chaotic dynamics, and the behavior was then compared to numerical simulations of the Lorenz equations.
+We next turn to the experimental implementation of Eq.~\eqref{eqn}.
+Fig.~ \ref{device} shows a picture of the experimental set up that was constructed to study the dynamics of the coupled R\"{o}ssler system.
+A detailed circuit diagram of the system is available as supplemental material at \cite{supplement}.
+A regulated power supply of $\pm 15V$ energizes the circuit, and the system parameters $\alpha$, $a$, $b$ and $c$ are controlled with circuit resistors.
+As a benchmark exercise, each individual R\"{o}ssler oscillator was separately tested by varying the system parameters to obtain its various attractor states, ranging from periodic states to chaotic dynamics, and the behavior was then compared to numerical simulations of the R\"{o}ssler equations.
 Major care was taken to ensure that the two oscillator systems were as nearly `identical' as possible within practical limits.
 This entailed careful weaning of all the component elements (resistors, capacitors) to match their values as closely as possible and the removal of any intrinsic drifts or biases within the operational amplifiers and multipliers \cite{circ}.
-The system parameters for both of the oscillators were then fixed at $\sigma =10$, $r=400$, $b=8/3$, and they were coupled to each other in the manner shown in Fig.~(\ref{circuit}).
+The two oscillators were then coupled to each other as shown in Fig.~\ref{device} and their parameters fixed at the values mentioned earlier.
+It should be mentioned that for the parameters chosen in our experiment the individual R\"{o}ssler oscillators (when decoupled) were in the chaotic state.